squaresLab/BugZoo/README.md

 Producing a shallow clone takes far less time, and the git protocol both reduces that further and helps to prevent any hangs you might otherwise experience using the HTTPS protocol.
+Be warned, constructing all of the boxes within this repository can take over an hour and consumes tens of GBs.

 ## Benchmark Structure
 Each benchmark, contained within its own sub-directory of the